What is fetal monitoring?

 How do I get ready for fetal monitoring?

-is being done late in pregnancy or during labor.
+depends on if it's being done late in pregnancy or during labor.

 For external fetal monitoring during pregnancy with a Doppler, you may need to have